The Punisher (1998 series)

 The Punisher, also known as The Punisher: Purgatory, is a four-issue comic book limited series written by Christopher Golden and Thomas E. Sniegoski, illustrated by Bernie Wrightson, and published by Marvel Comics (through the Marvel Knights imprint) from 1998 to 1999.
 The series was a departure from typical Punisher stories in that it dealt with supernatural themes.

 Plot

-After Frank Castle's suicide, the alley where he shot himself became a shrine for all the downtrodden victims of crime.
-However, a figure with glowing eyes and an arcane sigil on his forehead has been carrying out similar deeds as the Punisher once did.
-This phantom slowly begins to remember who he is, eventually discovering not only the possession that drives him, but the guardian angel that failed to save his family.
+Following Frank Castle's suicide, the alley where he took his own life became a shrine for all the downtrodden victims of crime.
+Nevertheless, a figure with glowing eyes and an arcane symbol on his forehead has been performing deeds similar to those of the Punisher.
+Gradually, this phantom starts to recall his identity, eventually uncovering not only the compulsion that drives him but also the guardian angel who failed to save his family.